youralien/nus-nn/nus-nnet-hw2-faces/notes.md

 - train error: 0.0
 - test error: 0.07
 - these favorable metrics were achieved more quickly than the other methods, approaching these metrics within a handlful of epochs

+# adjusting the target values to be within the sigmoid range
+- DRAMATIC improvements in convergence and test error.
+Converged in 10 epochs, as opposed to 30 +.
+Also achieves 0.0% test error?!
+- TODO: should check if theres a weird thing in my calculations